vr-oj/PRIM-QtApp/README.md

 * Grayscale TIFF
 * 1 frame per Arduino trigger
-* Metadata optionally includes pressure + timestamp
+* Metadata includes frame index, elapsed time, and pressure for each frame
 * Only the CSV and TIFF files are saved when a recording stops

 ---